dcenturiao/dcenturiao.github.io/_pages/teaching.md

 **Selected student comments on instruction for the most recent courses taught:**

 *"Professor Centuriao was very helpful himself.
 Anytime I would email a question he would respond in a timely manner with very helpful feedback.
 He was very well organized on eCampus, and very helpful with his weekly announcements."* (From ECON 202 Summer 2024)

+*"The resources were organized very well.
+There was an appropriate amount of learning materials to feel prepared for exams."* (From ECON 202 Summer 2024)

+*"The assignments helped a lot and the exam prep materials."* (From ECON 202 Summer 2024)